 I think it is more useful for the person with the clutter to decide what works best for them.
 By coming up with their own system, they are more likely to be able to understand what item goes in each box.
 For example, when I declutter, I don't use boxes.
 I find that once things are in boxes, they look organized, and I don't have the motivation to process them further.
 By keeping them in piles or stacks, they look unfinished, thereby visually signaling to me that they still need further processing.

 I think it is helpful if the expert examines first the needs and thought processes of their client, and customize the system based on the client's needs.
-Some people may be better able to handle the clutter by using their own system, and having the expert guide them on how best to tweak it so it make it a workable solution.
+Some people may be better able to handle the clutter by using their own system and having the expert guide them on how best to tweak it so it makes it a workable solution.

 Put Like Things Together